 Prioritise security.
-In sensitive cases, donors need to balance transparency and
+In sensitive cases, donors need to balance transparency and security needs.

-- Maintain engagement at every stage, including when funding has been granted, to create adaptation and reallocation strategies with grantees in response to difficult working environments. - security needs.
 Where civil society and human rights work is criminalised or HRDs are under surveillance or facing harassment, key information such as the identity, operations, activities and location of those receiving funds might need to remain undisclosed.
-Donors should support programmes to ensure that HRDs have appropriate training, skills and equipment to conduct their work safely. - Adapt grant-making modalities to the emergence of social movements and youth activists, among other key elements of civil society.
+Donors should support programmes to ensure that HRDs have appropriate training, skills and equipment to conduct their work safely.